 - Place the hash browns over the cream cheese and follow with 1 1/2 cups mozzarella and the parmesan cheese.

-- Sprinkle the bacon, onions, and artichokes over that and arrange the red pepper strips over all.
-Sprinkle the 1/2 cup additional mozzarella over all and sprinkle the capers over that.
+- Sprinkle the bacon, onions, and artichokes on top and arrange the red pepper strips over all.
+Sprinkle the 1/2 cup additional mozzarella over all and sprinkle on the capers.

 - Bake pizza in middle of oven for 15 minutes.

-- Pull pizza out of oven and pour the egg mixture carefully over the pizza.
+- Pull pizza out of oven and carefully and slowly pour the egg mixture over the pizza.
 Bake another 20 minutes until crust is golden brown and the eggs are just solid.